-Inspired by Baars description of his theory of consciousness, and also by previous work in the computer science literature, Franklin proposed a framework for a software agent which realized Baars theory of consciousness, in terms of a computational architecture, constituting so what we are calling here the Baars-Franklin architecture.
-In specifying BFA, Franklin used the following theories as background, among others not detailed here: Selfridge's Pandemonium (Selfridge, 1958) and Jackson's extension to it (Jackson, 1987), Hofstadter and Mitchell Copycat (Hofstadter and Mitchell, 1994) and Maes' Behavior Network (Maes, 1989).
+Inspired on Baars description of his theory of consciousness, and also on previous work in the computer science literature, Franklin proposed a framework for a software agent which realized Baars theory of consciousness, in terms of a computational architecture, constituting so what we are calling here the Baars-Franklin architecture.
+In specifying BFA, Franklin used the following theories as background, among others not detailed here: Selfridge's Pandemonium [15] and Jackson's extension to it [16], Hofstadter and Mitchell Copycat [17] and Maes' Behavior Network [18].

 From Hofstadter's Copycat, Franklin borrowed the notion of a "Codelet" (and also the Slipnet, for perception).
 He noticed that these codelets were more or less the same thing as Selfridge's "demons" in Pandemonium theory and also a good computational version for Baars processors.
 Jackson's description of an arena of demons competing for selection will fit as well Baars description of processors competing for access to consciousness.
-Using these similarities, Franklin set up the basis of BFA: cognitive functions are performed by coalitions of codelets working together unconsciously, reading and writing tagged information to a Working Memory.
+Using these similarity, Franklin set up the basis of BFA: cognitive functions are performed by coalitions of codelets working together unconsciously, reading and writing tagged information to a Working Memory.
 Each codelet has an activity level and a tagged information.
 A special mechanism, the Coalition Manager will manage coalitions and calculate the activity level of each coalition.
 Another special mechanism, the Spotlight Controller, will be evaluating each coalition activity level, and defining the winning coalition.
 Also, the Spotlight Controller will be responsible for performing the broadcast of the tagged information of each codelet in the winning coalition, to all codelets in the system.
 The agent behavior is decided using a Behavior Network, whose propositions are related to the tagged information in the Working Memory.

 Unfortunately, a full description of BFA is beyond the space available in this text.
-We refer the interested reader to (Bogner, 1999; Negatu, 2006; Dubois, 2007; da Silva, 2009), where a more detailed description of BFA is available.
-Some background in the auxiliary theories we mentioned above is provided next.
+We refer the interested reader to [4, 10, 13, 19], where a more detailed description of BFA is available.
+Some background in the auxiliary theories we mentioned above is provided in the sequence.

-2.1 Pandemonium Theory
+2.1.
+Pandemonium Theory

 Selfridge's Pandemonium Theory is a connectionist architecture originally used for pattern recognition.
-Selfridge (Selfridge, 1958), influenced by the parallelism of human data processing, suggested a parallel architecture composed of multiple independent processes called demons.
+Selfridge [15], influenced by the parallelism of human data processing, suggested a parallel architecture composed of multiple independent processes called demons.
 Each demon works simultaneously recognizing specific conditions (or a set of them).
 Demons have links that allows them to "call" other demons.